echolite1/ESE-JUnit-Testing/README.md

 The main Classes are:
 - Simu.java
 - SimuTests.java

 Enjoy testing.

 ### Jupiter on Maven ![badge-jdk-8] ![badge-tool-maven] ![badge-junit-jupiter]

-The [junit5-jupiter-starter-maven] sample demonstrates the bare minimum configuration for getting started with JUnit Jupiter using the Maven build system.
+The [junit5-jupiter-starter-maven] is just an example environment.